High School Programs

 Eligible Students Must:

-- Be a Boston or Cambridge high school student, particularly a student from a racial or ethnic background underrepresented in medicine and/or from a disadvantaged background.
+2. Be a high school student, particularly a student from a racial or ethnic background underrepresented in medicine and/or from a disadvantaged background.

-- Have completed the junior or senior year of high school and be at least 16 years of at the time of application.
+3. Have completed the junior or senior year of high school and be at least 16 years on June 30, 2025.

-- Have maintained a Grade Point Average (GPA) of at least B-, and have completed biology, algebra, and chemistry.
+5. Have maintained a Grade Point Average (GPA) of 2.70, and have completed biology, algebra, and chemistry.

-- Be committed to participating in selected Harvard Medical School Educational Outreach Programs for a year after completing the program.
+7. Be open to participating in selected Harvard Medical School Educational Outreach Programs for a year after completing the program.